RaphaelKMandel/chronicles-of-vimia/README.md

 - Use Vim commands to delete text in red and insert mode to add text in green
 - Score points by correctly typing and editing the falling text before it hits the ground
 - Your keystrokes are counted so use as few keystrokes as possible to get the highest score
-- If a buffer hits the ground, your keystrokes are debited
+- Dont let the buffers hit the ground, or your keystrokes will be penalized!
 - Quit the game using :q
 - Start a new game using :n